Thomas-Kr/eventPlanner/README.md

 5. Chosee event date.
 6. Click on the "Create Event" button.

-On the "Events tab you can:
+On the "Events" tab you can:
 - See all the events in the table.
 - Update the table by clicking on the "Update Table" button.